 What does "Exclusivity" mean?

 The client gives exclusivity to Deel to act as an employer of record.
-In exchange, Deel's management fee for the first employee for the first year is zero.

 Can I make adjustments to the MSA?